Immediately Following a Tailbone Injury

 A bruised or sore tailbone can take 4 weeks to heal, whereas a fractured or broken tailbone can take from 8 to 12 weeks to fully heal.
 Be sure to adhere to your doctor's instruction during this time.

-Chiropractic Treatment for a Tailbone Injury
+Chiropractic Treatment for an Injured Tailbone

 A chiropractor can prove to be incredibly beneficial following a tailbone injury.
 This is because the coccyx is part of the spinal column, and therefore, it responds to trauma much like any other vertebra of the spine would.
 When out of alignment or damaged, it will cause irritation to the nerves and tissue that surround it, as well as tighten the muscles that are supporting it.

 A chiropractor can correct the misalignment of the coccyx to provide relief.
 Likewise, they can utilize spinal manipulation to alleviate the pain felt from tight or sore muscles.
-At ChiroCare of Florida, we incorporate stretching routines, massage therapy, chiropractic adjustments, and machine-assisted treatments such as ultrasound therapy to alleviate pain and promote healing from an injured coccyx.
+At ChiroCare of Florida, we incorporate stretching routines, massage therapy, chiropractic adjustments, physical therapy, and machine-assisted treatments such as ultrasound therapy to alleviate pain and promote healing from an injured coccyx.

 If you've suffered an injury to your tailbone, visit your closest ChiroCare of Florida office as soon as possible so that you can begin healing in no time.